 - A visit to our office for further evaluation

 - A visit to the emergency room for further evaluation

 To ensure everyone’s safety, we are implementing recommended precautionary measures in all offices.
-If you are issued a mask at one of our offices, we strongly advise that you to wear it properly; we can provide assistance.
+If you are issued a mask at one of our offices, we strongly advise that you to wear it properly.
 In addition, we ask that you please practice good hand hygiene while at our offices.

 Prevention is Key

 To protect yourself, your family, and your community, please remember to: